gzpan/Translation-on-Tars-Documents/tars_cpp_develop_specification.md

 Description:

-A Server can contain multiple Servant, the system will use the service's App + Server + Servant, combined to define the routing name of the service in the system, called routing Obj, its name must be unique in the whole system, so that When you serve externally, you can uniquely identify yourself.
+A Server can contain multiple Servant, the system will use the service's App + Server + Servant, combined to define the routing name of the service in the system, called routing Obj, its name must be unique in the whole system, so that when you serve externally, you can uniquely identify yourself.

 Therefore, when defining an APP, you need to pay attention to the uniqueness of the APP.